Skip to Main Content

 What can I expect to find in an Archive?

 - Archives and special collections can contain manuscript collections, personal papers, business records, photograph collections, oral histories, maps, audio and video recordings, rare books and periodicals, university and/or corporate records, and other sources.
 Because archives and special collections contain unique materials, each archive and special collection has its own distinct set of materials.
 Often an archive has a particular collection focus or concentration - for instance, UNCA's Special Collections concentrates on collecting materials related to Asheville and Western North Carolina, but there are exceptions to this general rule.
-For instance, we have a lot of materials related to World War I.
+IE: We have a lot of materials related to World War I, although not necessarily related to this area.

 What is a "finding aid," and how do I use it?